deity-io/falcon-platform-docs/versioned_docs/version-3/storefront/overrides.md

 ---
 id: overrides
-title: Overriding Components
+title: Overriding components
-sidebar_label: Overriding Components
+sidebar_label: Overriding components
 ---

 :::note Only override what you need